beyondcode/docs.beyondco.de/resources/docs/1.0/getting-started/installation.md

      * This array contains the hosts of which you want to allow incoming requests.
      * Leave this empty if you want to accepts requests from all hosts.
      */
-    'allowedOrigins' => [
+    'allowed_origins' => [
         //
     ],

     /*
-     * The maximum request size in kilobytes that is allowed for an incoming websocket request.
+     * The maximum request size in kilobytes that is allowed for an incoming WebSocket request.
      */
-    'maxRequestSizeInKb' => 250,
+    'max_request_size_in_kb' => 250,

     /*
-     * Define the optional SSL context for your websocket connections.
+     * Define the optional SSL context for your WebSocket connections.
      * You can see all available options at: http://php.net/manual/en/context.ssl.php */
     'ssl' => [